dotnet/docs/docs/core/tools/dotnet-package-search.md

         | Newtonsoft.Json.Schema                      | 3.0.15         |        | 39,648,430      |
     ```

-- Search for packages that exactly match "Newtonsoft.Json" and list all available versions of it, ignoring any packages that contain "Newtonsoft.Json" as a part of their name or description but don't match it exactly.
+- Search for packages that exactly match "Newtonsoft.Json" and list all available versions of it, ignoring any packages that contain "Newtonsoft.Json" as a part of their name or description but don't match it exactly:

     ```dotnetcli
     dotnet package search Newtonsoft.Json --source https://api.nuget.org/v3/index.json --exact-match